crownstone/bluenet/docs/TRACKABLE_PARSER.md

 ### Remove filter

-Removes the filter with given filter ID, and starts progress.
+Removes the filter with given filter ID.

+This command sets the `filterModificationInProgress` flag to true.

 #### Remove filter packet